 Note: I turned to a tech savvy friend once and asked, “Is it me, or is this program wacked?”
-He looked up from his tablet and without missing a beat said, “It’s you.”
+He looked up from his tablet and said without missing a beat, “It’s you.”

 One aspect of the newsstand distribution industry that continues to fascinate me is how little each link in the distribution chain seems to know about the other.
 This lack of understanding is often compounded by the tension and historic mistrust each participant in the channel seems to have for each other.
 Add to that the apparent lack of interest the leading publishers seem to have in attempting to rescue, reinvent, or repair the broken distribution model and you have a perfect recipe for the continued downward sales trend we keep experiencing.

 Industry consultant Baird Davis once described the Anderson News Company (A major wholesaler servicing upwards of 40% of the national market in the last decade) as having “a strange naivety about both the magazine and retail industries…they serve.”
 I experienced this once while on a call at Anco headquarters in Knoxville.
 One of their managers took me aside and castigated a client I represented for turning down their inquiry into getting an increased discount.